-Marx, as has already been noted, had opposed the setting up of the Commune, believing rather that the workers should use the relative freedom which the Third Republic afforded them to build up a mighty organisation which in time would be able successfully to develop a proletarian revolution and hold it against all enemies.
+setting up of the Commune, believing rather that the workers should use the relative freedom which the Third Republic afforded them to build up a mighty organization which in time would be able successfully to develop a proletarian revolution and hold it against all enemies.
 But when the workers rose in their armed might and fought to seize power Marx did not, like a pedant would, aid the enemy by an aloof chastisement or deprecating references to the untimeliness or incorrectness of the uprising.
-On the contrary he summoned all the genius at his command to aid them and threw the weight of his virile pen and the forces of the First International into an enthusiastic defence. of the Commune.
+On the contrary he summoned all the genius at his command to aid them and threw the weight of his virile pen and the forces of the First International into an enthusiastic defense of the Commune.

-"...
+". .
 What elasticity, what historical initiative, what capabilities of self-sacrifice there are in these Parisians!" he wrote to Kugelmann immediately after the uprising.
-"After six months of starvation and destruction by internal treason even more than by the external enemy, they rise, under Prussian bayonets as though no war existed between France and Germany and the enemy did not stand before the doors of Paris!
-History has no similar example of such greatness! ...
-The present uprising ... is the most glorious deed of our Party since the June Insurrection."
+"After six months of starvation and destruction by internal treason even more than by the external enemy, they rise, under Prussian bayonets as tho no war existed between France and Germany and the enemy did not stand before the doors of Paris!
+History has no similar example of such greatness! . .
+The present uprising . . is the most glorious deed of our Party since the June insurrection." \

 The real extent of his influence on the life of the Commune is not fully known.
 It is known from a letter by Marx to Professor Beesly that he was in fairly regular communication with the Communards.
 On the day after the signing of the Bismarck-dictated peace treaty with Favre and Pouyer-Quertier, he already informed the Communards of the facts.
-Through an old friend, one Sigismund Borkheim, a successful wine merchant whose business called him constantly for trips from London to Paris, he kept in touch with the revolutionaries, and received his information on the treaty through the right hand man of Bismarck, Lothar Bucher!
-Marx, who had a hold on Bucher because of the latter's former connection with the German revolutionaries, was able to inform the Communards of the agreement reached whereby the first instalment of the war indemnity was to be paid to Bismarck only after the victory of Thiers over the Parisians.
+Thru an old friend, one Sigismund Borkheim, a successful wine merchant whose business called him constantly for trips from London to Paris, he kept in touch with the revolutionaries, and received his information on the treaty thru the right hand man of Bismarck, Lothar